rustfoundation/safety-critical-rust-consortium-rfcs/README.md

      the author, and the remainder of the subcommittee are **unable** to resolve the concern, the blocking concern process is deemed to not have succeeded.
      Return to [Lack of consensus] for further stages.

-### How and when RFC decisions are made, and the "final comment period"

-Each RFC has a shepherd drawn from the relevant subcommittee.
-The shepherd is responsible for driving the consensus process -- working with both the RFC author and the broader community to dig out problems, alternatives, and improved design, always working to reach broader consensus.

-At some point, the RFC comments will reach a kind of "steady state", where no new tradeoffs are being discovered, and either objections have been addressed, or it's clear that the design has fundamental downsides that need to be weighed.

-At that point, the shepherd will announce that the RFC is in a "final comment period" (which lasts for ten days).
-This is a kind of "last call" for strong objections to the RFC. **The announcement of the final comment period for an RFC should be very visible**; it should be included in the subcommittee's periodic communications.

-> Note that the final comment period is in part intended to help keep RFCs
-> moving.
-Historically, RFCs sometimes stall out at a point where discussion has
-> died down but a decision isn't needed urgently.
-In this proposed model, the
-> RFC author could ask the shepherd to move to the final comment period (and
-> hence toward a decision).

-After the final comment period, the subcommittee can make a decision on the RFC.
-The role of the subteam at that point is *not* to reveal any new technical issues or arguments; if these come up during discussion, they should be added as comments to the RFC, and it should undergo another final comment period.

-Instead, the subteam decision is based on **weighing the already-revealed tradeoffs against the Consortium's priorities and values** (which the leadership team is responsible for setting, globally).
-In the end, these decisions are about how to weight tradeoffs.
-The decision should be communicated in these terms, pointing out the tradeoffs that were raised and explaining how they were weighted, and **never introducing new arguments**.

 ### Help this is all too informal!